DJLevy97/bioacoustic-classifier/README.md

 ## Findings Summary
 `02_baseline_model.ipynb` gave a reasonable baseline clearly better than random guessing with both random forest and logistic regression compared.
 In `03_frame_level_model.ipynb` we observe a marked increase with both random forest and logistic regression showing the features engineered using aggregated statistics based on overlapping 25ms frames contain far more predictive power than those based on global statistics.
 In `03_frame_level_model.ipynb` there is also an illustration of hyper-parameter selection via grid-search and cross validation for final insights into the quality of the final model.

 In both `02_baseline_model.ipynb` and `03_frame_level_model.ipynb` we do model on a single feature vector per clip, and there is no extensive consideration of the temporal component of the data (although at the frame level, standard deviation givs an indication of it).
-Next steps would be to...
+Next steps would be to use deep-learning architectures that consider the temporal nature of the data.